pixelass/stiligita/README.md

 Similar to [styled-components](https://github.com/styled-components/styled-components) but a lot simpler and smaller.

-Stiligita does not intend to provide all features of "styled-cpmonents" but you can build these features if you need them.
+Stiligita does not intend to provide all features of "styled-components" but you can build these features if you need them.
 Need styled-componets in angular?
-Just add water (angular) and stir (privde a wrapper).
+Just add water (Angular) and stir (provide a wrapper).

 ## Vanilla: It doesn't get easier than this.